eldinor/clonerSystem/README.md

 This is a Babylon.js project using typescript, latest babylon.js es6 core module, webpack 4 with webpack dev server, hot loading, eslint, vscode support and more.

-To run the basic scene:
+To run the basic Cloner System scene (with some animations):

 1. Clone / download this repository
 2. run `npm install` to install the needed dependencies.
 3. run `npm start`
 4. A new window should open in your default browser. if it doesn't, open `http://localhost:8080`

 Running `npm start` will start the webpack dev server with hot-reloading turned on.
-Open your favorite editor (mine is VSCode, but you can use nano. we don't discriminate) and start editing.

-The entry point for the entire TypeScript application is `./src/index.ts`.
-Any other file imported in this file will be included in the build.

-To debug, open the browser's dev tool.
-Source maps are ready to be used.
-In case you are using VSCode, simply run the default debugger task (`Launch Chrome against localhost`) while making sure `npm start` is still running.
-This will allow you to debug your application straight in your editor.

 ## Loading different examples

-The `./src/scenes` directory contains a few examples of scenes that can be loaded.
+The `./src/scenes` directory contains one example of the scene that can be loaded.
 To load a different scene change the import in `./src/createScene.ts` to the scene you want to load.

-More and more scenes will be slowly added.

-Note - the build process will be very slow if you keep all scenes for production.
-To speed up the build process, remove all scenes except for the one you want to build.

-## WebGPU? yes please
+## WebGPU Support

-Open the URL in a webgpu-enabled browser and add "?engine=webgpu" to the URL.
-If you want to add a different scene, add it as a query parameter: `http://localhost:8080/?scene=physicsWithAmmo&engine=webgpu`.
+Open the URL in a webgpu-enabled browser and add "?engine=webgpu" to the URL. `http://localhost:8080/?engine=webgpu`.

-## What else can I do

-To lint your source code run `npm run lint`

-To build the bundle in order to host it, run `npm run build`.
-This will bundle your code in production mode, meaning is will minify the code.

-Building will take some time, as it will build each sample (and create a different module for each).
-If you want to speed up the process, define the scene you want to render in `createScene.ts` (you can see the comment there)

-## What is covered

--   Latest typescript version
--   Simple texture loading (using url-loader)
--   dev-server will start on command (webpack-dev-server)
--   A working core-only example of babylon
--   Full debugging with any browser AND VS Code
--   (production) bundle builder.
--   eslint default typescript rules integrated